Easy Stuffed Cabbage Casserole

 We usually serve Cabbage Roll Casserole with a tossed green salad or another vegetable side dish like Air Fryer Asparagus or Roasted Parmesan Green Beans.

-You can also serve with Baking Powder Biscuits or Air Fryer Garlic Bread too.
+You can also serve with Baking Powder Biscuits or Air Fryer Garlic Bread alongside the bowl too.

 You can also add a dollop of sour cream to the top, so have that handy for those that prefer it.